-I am fascinated by the coupled relationships between wildlife and people that enable them to co-exist in human-dominated landscapes.
+I am fascinated by the relationships between wildlife and people that sustain coexistence in both rural and urban landscapes.
 My research focuses on developing decision support tools (software, maps, protocols) to assist managers, policy makers and local stakeholders in minimizing human-wildlife conflict.

 In my previous position from 2015-2016 as a Postdoctoral Researcher at Panthera, and in affiliation with the University of Cape Town and Cornell University, I researched sustainable lion trophy hunting and lion-leopard spatial interactions in southern Africa.
 In 2015, I completed my PhD from the Yale School of Forestry & Environmental Studies on the spatial patterns and human perspectives of tiger and leopard attacks on livestock in central India.
 Read my CV for more on my background.